KingSora/OverlayScrollbars/README.md

 OverlayScrollbars({ target: document.querySelector('#myElement') }, {});
 ```

-In the initialization object you can specify how the library is handling generated elements.
+In the initialization object you can specify how the library handles generated elements.
-For example you can appoint an existing element as the `viewport` element.
-Like this the library won't generate it but take the specified element instead:
+For example, you can specify an existing element as the `viewport' element.
+Then the library won't generate it, but use the specified element instead:

  ```js
 OverlayScrollbars({